DavidWells/serverless-workshop/_instructor/core-concepts/3-http-post-with-cors/README.md

 # Deploying an http POST endpoint with CORS support

+Lambda functions are commonly used for backend APIs for frontend web apps.

+By default, the urls for your APIs will be on an AWS domain like `https://abc-123.execute-api.us-east-1.amazonaws.com/dev/hello`.

+For these cross domain api calls to work, **cors** must be enabled.

+**CORS** or Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to let a user agent gain permission to access selected resources from a server on a different origin (domain) than the site currently in use.

-This lesson will walk you through creating a basic http functions triggered by a http POST endpoint with CORS support.
+This lesson will walk through creating an http function triggered by a `POST` request with **CORS** support enabled.

-`cors` is needed for interacting (a.k.a making `ajax` calls) to API endpoints from web applications.

 ## Steps